Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/adding-images/_index.md

 Do not make a new repo for this.
 Just upload your files to the same place.

-### 3. Check your Github page
+### 3. Check your Github page!

-Your website changes will be automatically deployed to Github pages.
+Your website changes will be automatically deployed to Github pages once you have uploaded your files.
 You wont need to reconfigure anything.
 Just go to your website and make sure it looks like what you were expecting.

 **IMPORTANT** A lot of people fail this part of the project simply because they didn't check their own work.
 This is critical.
 Open up your github page website and look at it with your own eyes.
 Is your image showing up?